Updated 23 July 2014.

 Credit Cards are becoming more widely accepted too.
-Most hotels and many handicraft shops will now accept Visa & MasterCard and in some cases Amex.
+Most hotels and many handicraft shops, except in central/eastern Bhutan, will now accept Visa & MasterCard and in some cases Amex.
 Please do note merchant fee surcharges on credit card purchases can be as high as 7% so it is wise to check this first before you use your card.

 5. What do we tip?